microsoft/debug-adapter-protocol/specification.md

   indexedVariables?: number;

   /**
-   * The memory reference for the variable if the variable represents executable
+   * A memory reference associated with this variable.
+   * For pointer type variables, this is generally a reference to the memory
-   * code, such as a function pointer.
+   * address contained in the pointer.
+   * For executable data, this reference may later be used in a `disassemble`
+   * request.
-   * This attribute is only required if the corresponding capability
+   * This attribute may be returned by a debug adapter if corresponding
-   * `supportsMemoryReferences` is true.
+   * capability `supportsMemoryReferences` is true.
    */
   memoryReference?: string;
 }